Office: (410) 955-9770

 Ph.D.
 São Paulo State University (Brazil), Immunology

-Lucio Gama started working at the Johns Hopkins School of Medicine as a molecular biologist under the supervision of Dr. Gerda Breitwieser in the Phisiology Department, studying the biological properties of the calcium receptor.
-Since 2001 he has been working as a laboratory manager for the Retrovirus Lab, and in 2006 he became a Research Associate, focusing his research on the innate immune aspects of SIV infection.
-In July 2011 he finished his Ph.D. in Immunology, under the mentorship of Dr. Esper Kallás at the University of São Paulo (USP), studying subpopulations of monocytes during HIV and SIV infection.
+Lucio Gama started working at the Johns Hopkins School of Medicine as a molecular biologist under the supervision of Dr. Gerda Breitwieser in the Physiology Department, studying the biological properties of the calcium sensing receptor.
+From 2001 to 2011 was the laboratory manager for the Retrovirus Lab under the mentorship of Dr. Clements and Dr. Zink.
+In 2011 he finished his Ph.D. in Immunology, under the mentorship of Dr. Esper Kallás at the University of São Paulo (USP), studying subpopulations of monocytes during HIV and SIV infection.
 He continues his research at Johns Hopkins, besides having an appointment as Visiting Scientist with the Department of Clinical Immunology at USP.

 During his thesis project he characterized a new subset of immunosuppressive monocytes with a unique CD14+CD16-CCR2- classical phenotype.
-Currently he has identified similar subsets in other pathological conditions, and is now focusing in the biological events that lead to the rise of such populations.
+Currently he has identified similar subsets in other pathological conditions, and is now focusing on the biological events that lead to the rise of such populations.
 He is also evaluating restriction factors in monocytic cell lines with the goal of developing a monocyte/macrophage model for latency in SIV and HIV infection.
+In the past two years, in collaboration with Dr. Amilcar Tanuri (University of Rio de Janeiro) and Dr. Luiz Pianowski (Kyolab Scientific), he has been evaluating a novel PKC activator, named ingenol-3-hexanoate, as a potential compound to be used for the reactivation of latent HIV and SIV in vivo.

 - Gama, L., et al., Expansion of a subset of CD14highCD16negCCR2low/neg monocytes functionally similar to myeloid-derived suppressor cells during SIV and HIV infection.
 J Leukoc Biol, 2012.
 91(5): p.
 803-16.